 “Sure.
 It’ll have to be in the afternoon.”
 Steve didn’t tell Scott that he went to church on Sunday mornings.
 He wasn’t sure what is reaction would be.
 That’s something that could be discussed later.

 “There’s a movie I’ve wanted to see, ‘Moonrise Kingdom.’
 It’s about two kids who fall in love.
 A boy and a girl, in case you were thinking there’d be some boy-boy action.
-My cousin saw it and he said it’s a different kind of movie, funny but definitely not a comic book story or an action adventure flick.
+My cousin saw it and he said it’s a different kind of movie, funny but definitely not a comic book story or a love story or an action adventure flick.
 But Ryan, my cousin, said there’s a big hurricane scene at the end.
 Because I’m into movies, I’ve wanted to go see it, and it’s at the Cineplex.”

 “Sounds good,” Steve said.
 “Let’s do it.
 I’ll tell my mom, and that it’s about a couple kids in a hurricane.
 That oughta make her happy.”